McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation, based on 4 key elements:-

 Meme: a term coined by Richard Dawkins (1976) for a unit of cultural information, such as a cultural practice or idea, that is contained in a medium of communication – eg: a book – or is transmitted verbally or by repeated action from one mind to another.
 When it ‘infects’ a mind, a meme is effectively a culturally-transmitted schema.

 Memeplex: Susan Blackmore’s (1999) term for a confluence of memes which together comprise a bigger idea – for example: a large memeplex such as religion is comprised of hundreds of smaller memeplexes – such as worship which is composed of more singular memes such as prayer and adoration.
-The meme-memeplex relationship is an example of the holon-holarchy relationship.
+The meme-memeplex relationship is an example of the holon-holarchy relationship in Holon Theory.

-Memetics: the study of how memes are transmitted culturally in a ‘virus-like’ manner.
+Memetics: the study of how memes (cultural ideas) are transmitted culturally in a ‘virus-like’ manner.

 Mercedes Model: reputedly named by Tad James & Wyatt Woodsmall (1988), this is the Think/Cognitive-Feel/Emotions-Do/Behave/Bodily Condition) model developed by Richard Bandler & John Grinder (1975) in the early days of NLP from the state concepts of the great Russian philosopher, George Ivanovitch Gurdjieff.
 The crux of this model is that what we think cognitively, how we feel and what we do are all bound up symbiotically and change in one domain will inevitably influence change in the other two.